Double-mindedness: Søren Kierkegaard

-The first type of double-mindedness, that of willing for the sake of reward or out of fear of punishment, is akin to the distinction between intrinsic and extrinsic values.
-The second type of double-mindedness, that of willing only to a certain degree, is akin to distraction or half-hearted willing.
+The first type of double-mindedness, willing for the sake of reward or out of fear of punishment, is akin to the distinction between intrinsic and extrinsic values.
+The second type of double-mindedness, willing only to a certain degree, is akin to distraction or half-hearted willing.
 Each type of double-mindedness is a human weakness and an obstacle to an individual pursuit of greatness and strength towards willing and reaching the Good.
-To counter double-mindedness, Kierkegaard argues that discipline and clarity of the self is essential and necessary to overcome double-mindedness.
-Double-mindedness isn't something evil but not recognizing that you, yourself, are a self-contradiction and double-minded is self-deceit.
+To counter double-mindedness, Kierkegaard argued that discipline and clarity of the self is essential and necessary.
+He believed that double-mindedness isn't evil but a person not recognizing that they are a self-contradiction and double-minded is self-deceit.

-Kierkegaard constantly writes about "willing the Good" but he does not go so far as to tell the single individual, "my reader", what the Good is, because, as far as Kierkegaard was concerned, the Good is something that each individual finds by living life and believing that God creates purposefully.
-He asks the individual to consider whether or not his or her life is a contradiction.
-Does the individual see the Good and the reward or the Good and the punishment?
-Only the individual involved in the task of living knows and when it is found you might not be able to explain to anyone why you think it is a Good.